eth-educators/eth-docker-docs/website/docs/Support/ipv6.md

 Maybe.
 I still have to test ufw integration.
 I believe there is a v6 USER table for docker since 23.x.
 The feature itself, though experimental, shouldn't cause issues.
 On your LAN firewall, if this is in a LAN, you'd need rules to allow the P2P ports incoming to the v6 address of your node.

+## Which clients?

+Still testing, this will be updated.

+- Besu: No
+- Lighthouse: Yes, `--listen-address 0.0.0.0 --listen-address ::`